BackgroundInterview Date:June 2018

 What kind of weekend activities or nightlife do you like to participate in?

-Most of the time it is very athlete oriented.
+It is very athlete oriented.
 Most of the time, I would hang out with my team or your group of friends and either go out to bars – our bars are shared with UMass, Mount Holyoke, Smith, and Hampshire – or go to these things called socials.
 They are these big common rooms, but they’re really dirty and gross.
 [Editor’s Note: The socials have been torn down, which many students believe have had a negative effect on social life.]

 Can you describe a typical night going out at Amherst?

 If it’s in the winter it’s cold, but in the spring and fall, there is usually a party outside.
 Usually, you just hang out with your friends at a dorm or in the common room area and the younger guys on your team will all come down to the socials.
 That will usually be a mixer, like men’s soccer and women’s volleyball from 10 to midnight and then everyone will go out.
-Everybody has started going to the Triangle, which has these big common rooms [in Hitchcock, Seelye, and Mayo-Smith] that people host formals in.
+Everybody has started going to the Triangle, which has big common rooms [in Hitchcock, Seelye, and Mayo-Smith] that people host formals in.
 A lot of people go there around midnight and then at 1:30 AM go home.

 What have been your favorite days or nights at Amherst?